ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_1641_Count_Sorted_Vowel_Strings.md

 This solution efficiently computes the count of vowel strings of length `n` using dynamic programming, updating the counts based on the previous lengths to avoid redundant calculations.

 ### Complexity
-The time complexity of this code is `O(n)`, making it an efficient solution for this problem.

 * Runtime: `O(n)`.
 * Extra space: `O(1)`.